rousbound/CariocaScript/txt/report.md

 the regular expression for `id`, it will look for a symbol of same string on the symbol table.
 If found, its index in the symbol table is returned.
 If not, it checks whether there is room for a new symbol definition (`#syms < 4`).
-If there isn't (full symbol table), an error is thrown and the program is interrupted.
+If there isn't (full symbol table), an error is thrown by the `yyerror` bison routine<sup>(6)</sup> and the program is interrupted.
 Else, the new symbol table entry is registered, the `#syms` counter is incremented, and the new symbol index is returned.

 Also, to avoid memory leak, a routine has to be called after `yyparse` to free the allocated symbols on the symbol table.
 It is called on the `main` function (on `.y`), externed from the